donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/hott.webp" alt="HoTT" width="200px"/>

 I haven't read the book, I just know it because everyone talks about HoTT currently.
-That's the book to read if you wanna know what all the fuss is about.
+That's the book to read if you want to know what all the fuss is about.

-#### Digital Signal Processing
+#### Signal Processing

 I love audio engineering.
 It's super fun and creative.
-DSP is the theory that underpins it.
-I do not know too much about it, only two books.
+Signal Processing is the theory that underpins it.
+I do not know too much about it, only two books which I have most definitely not read in full.
 First is:

 **[Digital Audio Processing Fundamentals](https://www.amazon.com/Digital-Processing-Fundamentals-Springer-Topics-ebook/dp/B0BSKVH1VF/)**, *Aurelio Uncini*

 <img src="/learn-mathematics/img/uncini.jpg" alt="Uncini" width="200px"/>

 I like this book.
 It's approachable yet very detailed.
 The chapter on physical modeling in particular is really cool.
 It is pretty hefty though, with a total of around 700 pages.
-Sadly, this seems to be common as the next one is 600 pages:
+Sadly, this seems to be common in the field as the next one is 600 pages:

 **[Analog and Digital Signal Analysis](https://www.amazon.com/Analog-Digital-Signal-Analysis-Applications-ebook/dp/B01L3EW1W6/)**, *Frédéric Cohen Tenoudji*

 <img src="/learn-mathematics/img/tenoudji.jpg" alt="Tenoudji" width="200px"/>

-This one is even more focused on digital signals with wavelets and random signals, including filtering by a random signal.
-Again, it is very in-depth and very long, but if you're interested in DSP, it's wonderful.
+This one goes even deeper with wavelets and random signals, including filtering by a random signal.
+Again, it is very in-depth and very long, but if you're interested in signal processing, it's wonderful.

 ### Finance